 - planning of future deliveries referring to already submitted orders for all types of purchases;

-- control costs of the company, making company's budget and the identification of unexpected expenses of the enterprise.
+- control costs of the company, making the company's budget and the identification of unexpected expenses of the enterprise.

-How do our clients use Purchase Order?
+How do our clients use a Purchase Order?

 A purchase order is created by the purchase manager or office manager, depending on the purchasing process in the company.
 A purchase order is created either from scratch or by using already submitted Purchase Requests.
 The client sets up the hierarchy of approves for the control of the needs of goods, vendor selection and accordance between PO and appropriate budget.
 If this process is set up in Precoro, every Purchase Order must be approved at all levels of hierarchy.
 Once it is done, PO can be sent to the supplier for fulfillment.